 The purpose of the filter is to block soot particles from entering the probe housing.
-The filter is reusable to a certain extent and can be cleaned a few times in a detergent and by blowing air from inside out.
+The filter is reusable and can be cleaned in a detergent and by blowing air from inside out.
 Maximum filter temperature is 1900°F.

 Inconel probe extension